domRiddle/ASF/Setting-up.md

 ![Structure](https://i.imgur.com/k85csaZ.png)

 This will allow you to easily access ASF binary and config files without much hassle.
 In my case I decided to use the structure mentioned above, so my ASF files are in "Core" directory directly inside.
-You can adapt this structure to your likings, such as having ASF + config shortcuts on the desktop and ASF directory e.g. in `C:\ASF` instead, it's up to you.
+You can adapt this structure to your liking, such as having ASF + config shortcuts on the desktop and ASF directory e.g. in `C:\ASF` instead, it's up to you.

 Linux/OS X users are advised to do the same, you can use excellent symbolic links mechanism available through `ln -s`.